telerik/reporting-docs/knowledge-base/disable-logging-tracing-information-from-telerik-reporting.md

 }
 ````

-Note that you may add Filter if needed to filter out any unnecessary details.
+>note You may add a _Filter_ in the above code if you need to filter out any other unnecessary details.

 The custom Trace Listener may be used to log custom information and skip the logs from the Telerik.Reporting assembly.
 Here is sample code: